otrv4/otrv4/otrv4.md

 ```
 AUTHSTATE_NONE
-    This state indicates that the authentication protocol is not currently in progress.
+    This state indicates that the authentication protocol is not currently in
+    progress.
 This is the initial state.

 AUTHSTATE_AWAITING_DRE_AUTH

-    After Bob initiates the authentication protocol by sending Alice the Pre-key Message, he enters this state to await Alice's reply.
+    After Bob initiates the authentication protocol by sending Alice the Pre-
+    key Message, he enters this state to await Alice's reply.
 ```